kerspoon/comni/README.md

 Progress
 ====

-The lexer, parser and evaluator basically work and there is a few predefined functions.
-The main problem is scope.
-We need to think about the cases (in *scope* above) and how they are to be solved.
+The lexer, parser and evaluator basically work and there are a few predefined functions.
+The next big task is to be able to read and write files so we can work towards having an external test library.

-1. Think about scope issues.
-1. Add a load of built-in functions (in a new file).
 1. Create a built-in type for reading and writing files.
 1. Allow comments in code (extend lexer).
 1. Write Inc.evaluate[].
+1. Think about prototype inheritance.
+1. Add a load more built-in functions.

 Low Priority
 ----